 (f) when requested, interpret on questions of Regulations and practice and arbitrate on disputes thereto between or among SBA and Affiliated Clubs and Members.

 (a) The SBA shall be an unincorporated, non-profit making organisation with all the proceeds and surpluses being used for the defined Purpose (see Rule 2).

-(b) The SBA shall be a full member of Bowls England, and shall be represented on the BE Council by one male and one female who shall be appointed by the ExB.
+(b) The SBA shall be a full member of Bowls England, and the two County authorised representatives shall be one male and one female who shall be appointed by the ExB.
 The business to be transacted at any BE Meeting shall be discussed by the ExB prior to the meeting and the two representatives shall be mandated as to how they should vote.
 They will report back to the Board.

 4. Affiliation to the SBA

 (a) Affiliation to the SBA shall be open to Clubs in Somerset.
 Affiliated Clubs are ipso facto affiliate members of BE.
 All Affiliated Clubs must provide the General Secretary (and thereby BE) with an e-mail address for correspondence.
 This will normally be that of the General Secretary of the club but where this is not possible the e-mail address of a member who is prepared to accept correspondence on his or her behalf must be given.

 (b) Every application for affiliation shall be made to the General Secretary, and shall be accompanied by a copy of the Club’s constitution and rules, a list of its officers and all its members, the addresses of the Secretary (including the e-mail address to be used), Treasurer and green, and the amount of the first annual subscription.